 Virtual reality training has been on the rise in police departments in different corners of the globe, as it helps officers learn how to operate under pressure and act in life-threatening circumstances.

-Law enforcement officers from the Montgomery County Sheriff’s Office are using the Axon virtual reality simulator to practice de-escalation training techniques, crisis intervention skills, and mental health encounters.
+Law enforcement officers from the Montgomery County Sheriff’s Office have been using the Axon virtual reality simulator to practice de-escalation training techniques, crisis intervention skills, and mental health encounters.

-New London Police, for their part, are leveraging the new Apex Officer trainer.
-This solution grants officers full control over various simulated scenarios (e.g. a motor vehicle accident or a dispute in an apartment or an alleyway) to train in real time for situations they might face while on duty.
+The New London Police, for their part, have adopted the Apex Officer trainer, a solution that provides officers with the ability to fully control diverse simulated scenarios, such as a motor vehicle accident or disputes in apartments or alleyways.
+This technology allows for real-time training in situations that officers might encounter while on duty.

 Another VR training solution worth highlighting is from VirTra, a global provider of judgmental use of force training simulators.
 It provides training for police personnel in simulated scenarios filled with visual, auditory, and physical stimuli (e.g. the solution can simulate barking dogs, street noise, and other disturbing factors).